miko53/jinjac/README.md

 Here we are the list of limitation.
 (or the aim of this library some of thems are not really necessary)

-- missing function of previous table
+- missing build-in function (see table at the end)
 - in if statement
   * logical are not completed (not, and, or, is, ...)
 - whitespace control (with '+' characters)